owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongEditor.md

 Use the [Song Display Style](SongDisplay.md) editor to configure how these fields are presented on screen.

 ## 5. Labels
 When you create Song Clips you have the option to add labels.
 Labels are a handy way of finding songs later.
 For example, for a church setting you may wish to define a label of Christmas songs then associate it with all the songs on a Christmas theme.
-Labels can be very useful when you need to [Search for songs](SongSearch.md).
+Labels can be very useful when you need to [search for songs](SongSearch.md).

 ### To associate a label with a song
 Click the Label drop-down and either select an existing label or start typing to create a new label.